 - 1 T rice or arrowroot flour (can sub thickener of choice)

 - Set Instant Pot to saute.
 When it's displays the word hot, add 2 tsp of olive oil to the bottom of the pan.
-Saute pork tenderloin on all sides until it gets to a nice golden brown, then sprinkle thoroughly with salt and pepper.
+Saute pork tenderloin on all sides until it gets to a nice golden brown, then sprinkle thoroughly with salt and pepper. **If adding the optional potatoes and carrots, place trivet on top of pork, the add carrots and cubed potatoes to the pot.

 - When cook time is up, natural pressure release for 6 minutes, then switch to quick release.